ericom-gideon/docs/docs/servers/docker.md

 ## Docker containers on Ninefold

-When you deploy a bare server, you have the option to deploy one with Docker preloaded.
+When you deploy a server, you have the option to deploy one with Docker preloaded.

 Simply choose the Docker __Image__ in the server deployment wizard and we will automatically setup Ubuntu 14.04 LTS with Docker for you.